This story was updated in January 2019.

 57. Slowly increase the level.
 Pick CDs with a faster speaking speed.

 58. Listen to CDs with all kinds of accents.

 59. Every time you pick up the dictionary to find the meaning of a word, do look at meanings of two more words around it.

 61. Let your dictionary be an aid and not a teacher you blindly look up to every time you feel stuck.

 62. Challenge yourself by guessing the meaning of tough and new words.

 63. Always take a deep breath before you speak.
-This will make you feel relaxed and more confident.
+This will make you feel more confident and relaxed.

 64. Don’t stop if you get stuck while talking.
 Take a pause and restructure your thoughts.

-65. Don’t find excuses to stop practising every day.
+65. Don’t find excuses to stop practicing every day.

 67. Watch English interviews of people you love to listen to.